Annual Campus Security and Fire Safety Report

 Emergency Procedures and Crime Reporting

 Confidential reports that provide sufficient detailed information for classification of the offense by law enforcement officials using FBI Uniform Crime Report (UCR) guidelines will be included in crime statistics.
 A memorandum is sent by NDSP to University counselors encouraging them to refer crime victims to University Security Police and/or to inform the victim of any procedures to report crimes on a confidential basis for inclusion in the annual disclosure of crime statistics.
 Note that crime reports may be made confidentially and such reports will provide more complete data on crimes committed on campus.
 Reporting forms are available from Security Police to use in reporting crimes for inclusion in the annual disclosure of crime statistics.
+The form for reporting sexual assaults confidentially for inclusion in such crime statistics is also available at sexual_assault_form.pdf.
+The form for reporting other crimes confidentially for inclusion in such crime statistics also available at crime_statistic_form.pdf.

 Response to Reported Incidents